tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/LessonPlan.md

 * What is a stock portfolio?

   **Answer:** A stock portfolio is an investment portfolio consisting of only equity.
-A stock portflio consists of multiple stocks ranging from the 11 sectors of the equity market: financials, utilities, consumer discretionary, consumer staples, energy, healthcare, industrials, technology, telecom, materials, and real estate.
+A stock portfolio consists of multiple stocks ranging from the 11 sectors of the equity market: financials, utilities, consumer discretionary, consumer staples, energy, healthcare, industrials, technology, telecom, materials, and real estate.

 * Why are stock portfolios better than single stock investments?